 The Keller Fellowship was created in 2004 by Kenneth H. Keller and his wife Bonita F. Sindelir.
 The Keller Fellowship supports incoming chemical engineering graduate students.
 Professor Keller has devoted over 35 years of his professional career to the University serving as Professor of Chemical Engineering and Materials Science, Associate and then Acting Dean of the Graduate School, Vice President for Academic Affairs and President.
 Bonita has been associated with the University for 24 years as an undergraduate, a law student, and in staff assignments including that of Associate University Attorney.
 Ken and Bonita want to help ensure that the Department of Chemical Engineering & Materials Science retains its international top-ranking in future years.
 Alumni and friends are invited to make gifts to the Keller Fellowship at any time.

 Lanny & Charolotte Schmidt along with student Duane Goetsch and his wife Nancy Dickerson created this fund in 2003.
 This fund supports first year graduate students interested in reaction engineering.
-Dr. Schmidt has served in the CEMS department for over 35 years as a professor researching surface chemistry, heterogeneous catalysis and reaction engineering.
-In 2002 Schmidt was appointed a Regents Professor.
+Schmidt, a Regents Professor Emeritus, served on the CEMS faculty for 49 years (1965-2014) and conducted research in surface chemistry, heterogeneous catalysis and reaction engineering.
 Alumni and friends are encouraged to make gifts to the Schmidt Fellowship at any time.

 The Lap and Jody Chan Fellowship was established in 2004 by Lap (PhD '85) and his wife Jody Chan to provide funding for graduate students.
 Lap was advised by Greg Griffin and resides in Singapore.